 Hard Drive Recovery on Mac: Recover Files from Internal or External Drives

 It can be a challenge to recover data from a Mac hard drive.
 That’s why we have developed an easy-to-use data recovery tool called Disk Drill.
-Our tool is designed to quickly and efficiently retrieve lost files from all internal and external drives, even on macOS Sonoma.
+Our tool is designed to quickly and efficiently retrieve lost files from all internal and external drives, even on macOS Sequoia.
 We also describe several other methods you can use to rescue your data or repair your hard drive.

 Mac hard drive recovery